smtilson/pp5-ml-dashboard/README.md

 - Hypothesis 4:
   - Eras of the NBA can be seen through their statistics.
   - **Validation**: train a clustering model with time removed and use a classification model with time added back to determine the profile of the clusters.

+# Second to last section
+## Mapping Business Requirements
+**Business Requirement 1**:

+- We need to perform a correlation study to look at what is correlated with wins.
+- Pearson's method will detect linear relationships.
+- Spearman's method will detect monotonic relationships.
+- Predictive Power score will detect more subtle relationships thta may be asymmetric.
+- We will also get such statistics from the important features of our finished classification models.
+- All, except the last, will be done in the **EDA** epic.

+**Business Requirement 2**:

+- We need to predict which team won based on the relevant subset of features.
+- We will need to build a binary classification model.
+- We will use a standard pipeline to determine the relationship between the features and the target.
+- A thorough hyperparameter search will optimize our model for the problem at hand.
+- This will be done in the **Classification** epic.

+**Business Requirement 3**:
+- Business Requirement 3: The client has asked us for a clustering model in order to determine if meaningful trends can be detected by these methods.
+- We need to cluster the data and determine any relationship between the clusters and season.
+- We will determine the proper number of clusters using the Elbow method and Silhouette scores.
+- We will use a standard clustering pipline with PCA to train our initial clustering.
+- We will use a classification pipeline to determine the most important features of the clusters and determine an initial profile.
+- Using the important features, we will refit the cluster pipeline, refit the classification pipeline, and inspect the important features of the classification to determine the profile of the clusters.
+- This will be done in the **Clustering** epic.

+## ML Business Case

+# Final section